ghdl/setup-ghdl-ci/README.md

 >           version: nightly
 >           backend: mcode
 > ```
+> **Why has it been changed?**
+> * The Javascript GitHub Action is hard to maintain.
+>   In addition, it has a high complexity with Node.js and other tools compare to a much simpler Composite Action using simple shell instructions in Bash/Powershell.
+> * This action doesn't support the `ubuntu-24.04` (= `ubuntu-latest`) runner image.
+> * This Action uses wrong tagging to select GHDL versions.
+See analysis: https://github.com/ghdl/ghdl/issues/2852
+> * Due to changes in GHDL's nightly releases and attached assets, the filenames are broken.
+> --------

 **setup-ghdl-ci** is a JavaScript GitHub Action (GHA) to setup GHDL using [nightly](https://github.com/ghdl/ghdl/releases/tag/nightly) release assets.
 Latest packages are retrieved and installed along with required dependencies, to enable testing of VHDL designs in Continuous Integration (CI) workflows.